 Join the Halloween Parade and Parties in NYC

 Ready to plan your autumn trip to New York City?
-Whether it’s a post-summer getaway or a pre-holiday escape – October here will not disappoint.
+Whether it’s a post-summer get away or a pre-holiday escape – October here will not disappoint.
 And in addition to all of these fabulous fun activities – our team of experts at Beyond Times Square have plenty more ideas of things to see and do and would love to tell you all about them.
-So give us a call and get that fall NYC vacation planned today!
+So give them a call and get that fall NYC vacation planned today!